dltj/dltj-blog/content/2025-02-06-issue-106-credit-cards.md

 - Have you stopped to think about how much your credit card issuer knows about you based on what you buy and where?
 [The card issuer has]({filename}#data).
 - Mastercard sells your purchase history to advertisers, and [you can opt out]({filename}#mastercard-data).
 - Not all credit card accounts are repaid.
 [The dark world of debt collection]({filename}#collections) is the result.
-- [ExTwitter adding digital wallet functionality]({filename}#extwitter).
+- [ExTwitter is adding digital wallet functionality]({filename}#extwitter).
 In case you want that company to be more involved in your everyday life.
 - [This Week I Learned]({filename}#twil): The origin of the computer term "mainframe" comes from "main frame" — the 1952 name of an IBM computer's central processing section.
 - [This week's cat]({filename}#cats)